 CDC & Azure SQL Database

 In Azure SQL Database, a change data capture scheduler takes the place of the SQL Server Agent that invokes stored procedures to start periodic capture and cleanup of the change data capture tables.
 The scheduler runs capture and cleanup automatically within SQL Database, without any external dependency for reliability or performance.
-Users still have the option to run capture and cleanup manually on demand.
+Users retain the option to manually initiate capture and cleanup processes as needed.

 To learn about Change Data Capture, you can also refer to this Data Exposed episode:

-The performance impact from enabling change data capture on Azure SQL Database is similar to the performance impact of enabling CDC for SQL Server or Azure SQL Managed Instance.
-Below are some of the aspects that influence performance impact of enabling CDC:
+The effect on performance from enabling change data capture on Azure SQL Database is similar to the effect on performance of enabling CDC for SQL Server or Azure SQL Managed Instance.
+Some of the aspects that influence the effect of performance while enabling CDC are: